zhouyichen30/pc_project/README.md

   `fee_calc.csv` — monthly output showing each fund’s interest and undrawn fee cashflows.
   Generated using the drawn (finance_portion) and undrawn amounts with their respective annualized rates (divided by 12 for monthly accrual).
+- 'irr_plot.png' - This chart visualizes Gross vs. Net IRR across Facility, Deal, and Fund levels, with percentage labels on each bar and black dashed rectangles highlighting each hierarchy level.

 ## Known Limitations and Future Improvements